OIT-DSS/PowerTools/README 2.md

 Tools available for modification and reuse to support common IT tasks.
 Powershell scripts offer auditable, repeatable, and robust automation of common DSS tasks.

-# In the Toolbox (Beta)
+# In the Toolbox

 * Create-Presenter | Two flavors of the same script.
 Creates a local presenter account with the option of autologon.
-* Register-MAC-Prod | A device-agnostic script to automatically gather network interface information.
+* **NEW!** Register-MAC-2 | A device-agnostic script to automatically gather network interface information.
+Can be run without a network connection.
 Outputs a text file for easy cut-and-paste bulk registration of MAC addresses

 # In the Lab